-Akali Dal may be re-welcomed as 'younger brother': BJP
+Akali Dal May Be Re-Welcomed As 'Younger Brother': BJP

-New Delhi, Nov 21 (IANS) On Union Government's decision to repeal the three farm laws, the Opposition has been accusing the Bharatiya Janata Party (BJP) of doing so fearing loss in the polls, but with the decision, political equations in the all poll-bound states, especially Punjab, have changed.
+New Delhi: On Union Government's decision to repeal the three farm laws, the Opposition has been accusing the Bharatiya Janata Party (BJP) of doing so fearing loss in the polls, but with the decision, political equations in the all poll-bound states, especially Punjab, have changed.

 BJP's views on the Opposition's accusations and whether the move will benefit the party in the polls, possibility of Akali Dal coming to BJP's fold and other issues were discussed with the party's general secretary and in-charge of Punjab, Chandigarh and Uttarakhand, Dushyant Gautam, in an exclusive interview with IANS.